-Source: Social Security Administration - The 2018 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Funds
+&lt;sup>8 Source: Social Security Administration: The 2021 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Funds

-Source: Board of Governors of the Federal Reserve System
+&lt;sup>9 Source: Board of Governors of the Federal Reserve System.

-Using lower long-term COLA assumptions based on a stochastic analysis would mean that an actuarial loss would occur even when the inflation assumption of 2.75% is met in a year.
+- The results of the stochastic modeling are significantly dependent on assuming that lower levels of inflation will persist in the early years of the projections.
+If this is not assumed, then the stochastic modeling will produce results similar to our proposed COLA assumptions. - Using lower long-term COLA assumptions based on a stochastic analysis would mean that an actuarial loss would occur even when the inflation assumption of 2.75% is met in a year.
 We question the reasonableness of this result.

 We do not see the stochastic possibility of COLAs averaging less than those predicted by the assumed rate of inflation as a reliable source of cost savings that should be anticipated in our COLA assumptions.
-Therefore, we continue to recommend setting the COLA assumptions based on the lesser of the plan specific COLA and the long-term annual inflation assumption, as we have in prior years.
-(As discussed earlier, for the Tier 1 Fire and Police System we have also included an additional 0.50% "across the board" real pay increase assumption on top of the longterm annual inflation assumption to reflect the "pay" base COLA.)
+Therefore we continue to recommend setting the COLA assumptions based on the lesser of the plan specific COLA and the long-term annual inflation assumption, as we have in prior years.
+(As discussed earlier, for the Tier 1 Fire and Police System we have also included an additional 0.50% "across the board" real pay increase assumption on top of the long-term annual inflation assumption to reflect the "pay" base COLA.